 All Nautiques are stereo ready.
 They have been pre-wired for your Correct Craft Dealer to install a stereo.
 Limited and Team Edition Nautiques come with a Clarion stereo with Polk/MOMO speakers.
-Deafcon I or Deafcon III; speaker pods can be purchased as an accessory.
-The starboard pods are also pre-wired for the 12-Volt receptacles.
+Deafcon I or Deafcon III; speakers can be purchased as an option (206 only).
 Correct Craft mounts all of its stereos in the glove box on the dash.
 A digital remote control can be mounted on the lower left side of the dash pod.
 The digital remote control displays all necessary control functions at your fingertip.
 Consult your Correct Craft Dealer for the stereo configuration for your boat.